dimitri/pgloader/pgloader.1.md

   - type int with extra auto_increment to bigserial when (<= 10 precision)
   - type int to int       when  (< precision 10)
   - type int to bigint    when  (<= 10 precision)
   - type smallint  with extra auto_increment to serial
+  - type mediumint with extra auto_increment to serial
   - type bigint    with extra auto_increment to bigserial

   - type tinyint to boolean when (= 1 precision) using tinyint-to-boolean